-These are amazing times for women motorcycle riders.
-The role and effect International Female Ride Day (IFRD) has played in the task of encouraging women in motorcycling, expanding the numbers of women who ride motorcycles, remains unsurpassed.
 IFRD came at a time when a boost for women interested in motorcycling was needed.
 It was the time to elevate the enjoyment for women riding motorcycles to the next level.
-International Female Ride Day continues to achieve respect and acknowledgement the world over while breaking down barriers for women.
+International Female Ride Day® continues to achieve respect and acknowledgement the world over while breaking down barriers for women.
 IFRD creates and renews friendships across every culture and border on the planet for women in motorsport.
 It is now referred to as a movement for women riders.
 It’s fun, all embracing and continues to keep the woman motorcycle enthusiast’s voice present and strong!

-To help you join in on this global phenomenon and to make the most of your own local, regional or solo ride on International Female Ride Day (IFRD), we’ve compiled a list of ideas that’ll help to get you started.
+To help you join in on this globally phenomenal day for women, and to make the most of your own local, regional or solo ride on International Female Ride Day® , use the tips below to help to get you.

 In addition to joining in with women around the world, remember that it is you, the role model inspiring other women, on IFRD.
 You in your own unique way inspire others and set an example of the diversity, the fun, and the penchant women share through this activity – motorcycling.

 - Celebrate the social, economic, cultural and motorsport achievements of women riders; visibility and awareness help drive positive change for women, no matter the activity.

 - Declare with passion how you, as an person or organisation help progress motorcycling for women- because purposeful action can accelerate gender parity and alter perception; preconceived judgements or notions.